DBinary/Retinoblastoma_analysis/supplementary/Readme.md

-You can find all the code for the main image here.
+You can find all the code for the 'supplementary analysis' here.

 Each ipynb has corresponding instructions.